-Field Description PSK or EAP Static WEP (PSK) uses static key management.
+Field Description Static WEP or WEP IEEE 802.1X Static WEP uses static key management.
 You manually configure the same keys to encrypt data on both the wireless client and the AP.
-Dynamic WEP (EAP) uses dynamically generated keys to encrypt client-to-AP traffic.
+Dynamic WEP (WEP IEEE 802.1X) uses dynamically generated keys to encrypt client-to-AP traffic.
 Dynamic WEP is more secure than Static WEP, but you need a RADIUS server to manage the keys.
-If you select EAP, the screen refreshes, and there are no more fields to configure.
+If you select WEP IEEE 802.1X, the screen refreshes, and there are no more fields to configure.
 The AP uses the global RADIUS server IP address and secret or the RADIUS server settings you specify for the VAP.
-For information about how to configure the global RADIUS server settings on the WCS, see "Configuring AAA and RADIUS Settings" on page 79 Authentication Choose the authentication type: Open System-No authentication is performed Shared Key-Provides a rudimentary form of user authentication, which many experts consider to be less secure than Open System since it sends the WEP key to the client in plain text.
+The AP acts as the RADIUS client and must be configured as a client in the RADIUS server For information about how to configure the global RADIUS server settings on the Unified Switch, see "Configuring AAA and RADIUS Settings" on page 85.
+Authentication Choose the authentication type: Open System-No authentication is performed Shared Key-Provides a rudimentary form of user authentication, which many experts consider to be less secure than Open System since it sends the WEP key to the client in plain text.
 Both-Only WEP clients are authenticated.
-WEP Key Type Select the key type by clicking one of the radio buttons: ASCII-includes upper and lower case alphabetic letters, the numeric digits, and special symbols such as @ and # Hex-includes digits 0 to 9 and the letters A to F WEP Key Length Specify the length of the key by clicking one of the radio buttons: 64 bits 128 bits 152 bits Tx The Transfer Key Index indicates which WEP key the access point uses to encrypt the data it transmits.
+WEP Key Type Select the key type by clicking one of the radio buttons: ASCII-Includes upper and lower case alphabetic letters, the numeric digits, and special symbols such as @ and #.
+Spaces are not permitted.
+Hex-Includes digits 0 to 9 and the letters A to F.

+Field Description WEP Key Length Specify the length of the key by clicking one of the radio buttons: 64 bits 128 bits 152 bits Тх The Transfer Key Index indicates which WEP key the access point uses to encrypt the data it transmits.
 To select a transfer key, click the button located between the key number and the field where you enter the key.
-In Figure 43, the transfer key is 3.
+In Figure 45, the transfer key is 3.
 WEP Keys You can specify up to four WEP keys.
 In each text box, enter a string of characters for each key.
 These are the RC4 WEP keys shared with the stations using the access point.
 Use the same number of characters for each key.
 The number of keys you enter depends on the Key Type and Key Length.
 The following list shows the number of keys to enter in the field: 64 bit-ASCII: 5 characters; Hex: 10 characters 128 bit-ASCII: 13 characters; Hex: 26 characters 152 bit-ASCII: 16 characters; Hex: 32 characters Each client station must be configured to use one of these same WEP keys in the same slot as specified here on the AP.